%20Andrej%20Grilc-07741.jpg)

 Vadim Gluzman (Chicago)

-Based on his successful Bach tour across Germany, Austria, and Italy in 2022, Julian embarked on a concert series featuring Bach´s works for violin solo in collaboration with organist Robert Kovács at the Imperial Court Chapel in Vienna, occurring every two years.
-In alternating years, he presents his own sonata concerts for violin and piano, with his most recent performance taking place in 2024 at the Great Hall of the “Haus der Musik Innsbruck” in Tyrol.
-He was invited to perform a complete recital at the “Festival Stift Stams Sacral – Organ Plus”, and the “Saarlouiser Orgeltage” in Germany, where he premiered a new composition alongside organist and composer Elias Praxmarer, showcasing both solo pieces and chamber repertoire.
-Julian made his debut in Moscow in 2015 at the Bolshoi Theatre during the “Moscow meets Friends” festival.
-In 2024, he has been invited to perform at the “Schubertiade Wieden” in Vienna, where he interpreted e. g. both of Schubert's piano trios with cellist Maddalena del Gobbo and pianist Alejandro Picó-Leonís.
+Based on his successful tour with works of Bach across Germany, Austria, and Italy in 2022, Julian embarked on a concert series featuring Bach´s works for violin solo in collaboration with organist Robert Kovács at the Imperial Court Chapel in Vienna, occurring every two years.
+In alternating years, he presents his series “Sonatas & Virtuosos” for violin and piano at the Great Hall of the “Haus der Musik Innsbruck” in Tyrol and the concert hall “Haus der Ingenieure” in Vienna.

-Julian's concert engagements have taken him across the globe, performing in the USA, Indonesia, Russia, the Czech Republic, Poland, Switzerland, Belgium, Germany, Italy, and Austria.
+His concert appearances have taken him outside Austria to Japan, Indonesia, Russia, Czech Republic, Poland, Switzerland, Belgium, Germany, Italy, and the USA.

-Born in Vienna in October 2000, Julian began his violin studies at the age of five.
-His formative teachers included Arkadij Winokurow, under whom he studied at Bruckner University in Linz from the age of eleven, as well as Kathryn Krueger, privately and Yair Kless at the University of Music and Performing Arts in Graz (KUG).
-After three years of study with Natalia Prishepenko at Carl Maria von Weber University in Dresden, he is currently continuing his education at the University of Music and Performing Arts in Vienna (mdw) under the guidance of David Frühwirth.
-He has participated in masterclasses with esteemed musicians such as Vadim Gluzman, Eyal Kless, Mihaela Martin, Daniel Hope, Liana Isakadze, Zakhar Bron, Shmuel Ashkenasi, Ulf Wallin, Itzhak Rashkovsky, Henja Semmler, and Tanja Becker-Bender, and he also receives instruction from Agnes Stradner on the baroque violin in Vienna.
+Julian Walder was born on October 19, 2000, in Vienna.
+He had his first violin lessons at the age of five.
+Important teachers included Arkadij Winokurow, whom Julian followed to the Bruckner Private University in Linz as a young student at the age of eleven, and Yair Kless at the University of Music and Performing Arts Graz.
+After three years of study at the Dresden University of Music Carl Maria von Weber with Natalia Prishepenko, he has been studying at the University of Music and Performing Arts Vienna (mdw) with David Frühwirth since 2023.
+He has also participated in master classes with Vadim Gluzman, Eyal Kless, Mihaela Martin, Daniel Hope, Liana Isakadze, Zakhar Bron, Shmuel Ashkenasi, Ulf Wallin, Itzhak Rashkovsky, Henja Semmler, and Tanja Becker-Bender.
+Additionally, he receives lessons from Agnes Stradner (Bach Consort Vienna) on the baroque violin in Vienna.